TinySuitStarfishAbhi/Visualize-Transformer-Models/README.md

 # Visualize-Transformer-Models
-Illustrating the attention mechanism present in transformers.
+Illustrating the attention mechanism present in transformers using the Bertviz package.